lakkatv/lakka-website/content/articles/2018/06/25/lakka-211-with-raspberry-pi-3-b-plus-support.md

     - Higan, the famous SFC emulator from byuu
     - nSide, a fork of higan v106 with additional features
     - Cannonball, an enhanced OutRun engine
-    - MAME2003 plus, updated 2018 version of MAME (0.78) for libretro. with added game support plus many fixes and improvements
+    - MAME2003 plus, updated 2018 version of MAME (0.78) for libretro. with added game support and improvements
     - Snes9x 2005 plus, Snes9x 1.43 plus BLARRG APU
     - FreeIntv, Mattel Intellivision emulator
   - Core updates